 What About Financial Transactions Outside the U.S.?

-Money launderers often work with offshore accounts (bank accounts outside the U.S.) To foil these attempts to hide money overseas, anyone with offshore assets is supposed to report them to the IRS.
+Money launderers often work with offshore accounts (bank accounts outside the U.S.).
+Anyone with offshore assets is supposed to report them to the IRS to foil attempts to hide money overseas.
 The relevant law is called FATCA (the Foreign Account Tax Compliance Act).
 This law requires reporting of large foreign assets, with minimums set depending on your tax filing status.
 If your foreign assets are under the minimum, you don't have to file a report for the tax year in question.

 What Do I Have to Do to Comply With Anti-Money Laundering Laws?

 Even if your business isn't a bank, you may be the victim of a money-laundering scheme.
 If your business may have large transaction amounts (from equipment sales or real estate transactions), or if you do a lot of business in cash (a restaurant, for example), you should be aware of where money is coming from into your business.
 This principle, in the banking industry, is called "Know Your Customer."